-Anyone who's been following the evolution of credentials from both third-party sponsors (CompTIA, NASPE and NARTE, ) and technology vendors (Cisco,
+Anyone who's been following the evolution of credentials from both third-party sponsors (CompTIA, NASPE and NARTE, ) and technology vendors (Cisco, Novell, IBM, and Microsoft) can't help but be struck by some of the dramatic changes that have occurred.

 There are changes away from general concepts, terminology and basic tools and technologies to more specifics topics drawn from the same general categories but more closely aligned with tasks.
 There has also been a change from a concentration on mastery of components and capabilities to a more task-oriented, problem-solving focus.
 This includes testing to make sure that certification candidates have the right kinds of job skills, knowledge, and experience.